Who Is Online Reputation Management For?

 It all depends on how many results are returned on the first page of Google and on what websites they appear.

-Some of the sites where negative reviews are found such as newspaper articles, ripoff report, government sites are highly authoritative in Google’s eyes and rank for almost anything they write about.
+Some of the sites where negative reviews are found such as social media, newspaper articles, ripoff reports and government sites are highly authoritative in Google’s eyes and rank for almost anything they write about.